symphco/mac-setup/Xcode/README.md

 It'll prompt you to install the command line tools.
 Follow the instructions and now you have Xcode and Xcode command line tools both installed and running.

-Also install [XQuartz](http://xquartz.macosforge.org/landing/) for X11 server and client libraries for OS X Mountain Lion.
+Also install [XQuartz](http://xquartz.macosforge.org/landing/) for X11 server and client libraries for OS X El Capitan.